PrabhjotxSingh/quickshift/TaskList.md

 11. **Develop** real-time notification systems using WebSockets to inform users about shift availability and application statuses instantly.
 (Prabhjot)

-12. **Implement** data encryption and security protocols to safeguard personal and financial information of all users, ensuring compliance with relevant regulations.
+12. **Implement** data encryption and security protocols to safeguard personal and financial information of all users, ensuring compliance with relevant regulations (Ibrahim).

 13. **Set up** continuous integration and continuous deployment (CI/CD) pipelines using Jenkins or GitHub Actions to automate testing and deployment processes.
 (Russell)

-14. **Conduct** comprehensive unit and integration testing using Jest and Mocha to identify and fix bugs, ensuring a smooth user experience upon full deployment.
+14. **Conduct** comprehensive unit and integration testing using Jest and Mocha to identify and fix bugs, ensuring a smooth user experience upon full deployment (Ibrahim).

 15. **Optimize** the matching algorithm by incorporating machine learning models to enhance accuracy and speed in connecting employers with suitable workers.
 (Jacob)

 16. **Develop** a feedback system that allows users to rate and review shifts and employers, using technologies like React and Node.js to integrate it seamlessly into the platform.

-17. **Implement** analytics dashboards using tools like Tableau or Power BI to monitor platform performance metrics and user engagement.
+17. **Implement** analytics dashboards using tools like Tableau or Power BI to monitor platform performance metrics and user engagement (Ibrahim).

 18. **Create** automated scripts for data backup and recovery to ensure data integrity and availability in case of system failures.